ritambh123/Real-Estate-MERN-Application/README.md

 SCSS for styling websites, to make them look modern and beautiful.

-Credits to Llama Dev Youtube channel for teaching this project.
+Credits to Lama Dev Youtube channel for teaching this project.